 Avoid the noise – don’t let market commentary send you off track

-Finally, don’t allow market commentators influence your investing when markets are going nowhere.
+Finally, don’t allow market commentators to influence your investing when markets are going nowhere.
+They’ll still come up with scary sounding headlines, which you can ignore.
+Stick to your process, avoid the noise.

 Sideways markets are great for long term accumulators.
 They’re not great for ‘market experts’ trying to call a short term trend.
 That’s why they tend to exaggerate any move that does happen, no matter how small.